emarcey/cicerone/glossary/brewing.md

 	* fermentation vessel shape: tall, narrow -> lower levels of festers vs shallow, open
 		* high hydrostatic pressure & high CO2 in taller vessels
 	* stirring increases esters
+* **Extract:** malt carbohydrates and proteins that can be dissolved into the wort during the brewing process.
+	* Extract potential is affected by barley variety, growing conditions, and malting process.
+		* larger kernels yield more
+	* This is measured prior to fermentation using Original Gravity
 * **Foeder:** a large wooden container used to age and microaerate beer, common in Belgium, usually for wild fermented sours (e.g. Flanders Red Ale)
 * **Force Carbonation:** a method of carbonating beer where pressurized CO2 is bubbled into a bulk tank
 * **Free Mash-Tun Act (1880):** also known as the Inland Revenue Act, 1880